-Outside areas and boundaries Repair category 2 Notes There is cracking to the block boundary walls.
+Outside areas and boundaries

+Repair category 2

+Notes There is cracking/movement to one of the reconstituted stone retaining walls at the front of this site.
+Some sections of fence require repair/renewal.
 Boundary walls and fences should be regularly checked and maintained as necessary.